agus-aragon/mb_decoder/README.md

 ## Preliminary Analysis Plan
 We are currently acquiring data and setting the analysis pipeline.

 ---

 ## Resources & Links

 - **Open Science Framework (OSF):**  https://osf.io/kxj6z/overview  🚧 To be updated
+  - *Contains:* Pilot data, study protocol, and preliminary materials
+  - *Status:* 🚧 Regularly updated as the project progresses

 - **Data Repository:** https://gitlab.uliege.be/poc/datasets/mb_decoder# 🚧 To be updated
+  - *Contains:* Full dataset in BIDS format
+  - *Status:* 🚧 Under active development

+**Data Access Policy:**
+- Pilot data is currently available on OSF
+- Full dataset will be uploaded to the ULiège GitLab repository
+- All data will be made publicly available upon publication of associated papers

 ---